grantnorwood/expedia-e2e/README.md

 _This workshop was first given at Expedia Group's UI Developer Conference in London, June 2018._

+> ⚠️ _This material was developed using WebDriver v4, the latest and greatest at the time, and all links point to the correct version of their docs._
+>
+> _However, **[WebDriver v5 was released](https://webdriver.io/blog/2018/12/19/webdriverio-v5-released.html) in Dec 2018**, so please be sure to use the [latest](https://webdriver.io/) version of WebDriver in your new projects!_

 <!-- TOC -->

 - [Required pre-work](#required-pre-work)